-The key to voice search SEO is making sure that your website content explicitly addresses your prospect’s questions, as voice search queries often come in that format.
-While one may search “Esthetician Certificate Lausanne” on desktop, they will likely ask Siri “where can I study esthetics in Lausanne?”
+The key to voice search SEO is ensuring that your website content explicitly addresses your prospect’s questions, as voice search queries often come in that format.
+While searching “Esthetician Certificate Lausanne” on a desktop, they will likely ask Siri “Where can I study esthetics in Lausanne?”

 Optimizing your website for voice search requires you to go through the keyword process again – but this time, find queries in the form of questions.

-Then, you can begin optimizing your site for voice search by including answers to these questions within your content.
+Then, you can optimize your site for voice search by including answers to these questions in your content.
 For best results, include succinct answers of around 29 words to specific questions in your longer blog posts and pages.
 This will increase the chances of your web pages becoming a featured snippet.

-Example: This Times Higher Education featured snippet answers the following question: what are the best schools for computer science?
+Example: This Times Higher Education featured a snippet that answers the question: What are the best schools for computer science?

-Optimizing your website for voice search doesn’t mean you should abandon your original keywords – after all, regular search isn’t going anywhere – but rather, you can enhance your current content strategy with a variety of keywords.
+Optimizing your website for voice search doesn’t mean you should abandon your original keywords – after all, regular search isn’t going anywhere – but rather, you can enhance your current content strategy with various keywords.

 Monitoring SEO for Education Websites